Planning and Managing Effective Conservation Projects: An Introduction to the Conservation Standards2 -6 October 2023 (Jersey)

 How will you benefit?

-At the end of the workshop, participants will be able to
+At the end of the course, participants will be able to

 apply the Conservation Standards to plan and